publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch13/schI/ptE/m__us_usc_t21_s881.md

     (h) __Vesting of title in United States__

-        All right, title, and interest in property described in subsection (a) of this section shall vest in the United States upon commission of the act giving rise to forfeiture under this section.
+        All right, title, and interest in property described in subsection (a) shall vest in the United States upon commission of the act giving rise to forfeiture under this section.

     (i) __Stay of civil forfeiture proceedings__